 - Strategy Archiving, Document retention period

-- Any other external variables that need to be to consider
+- Any other external variables that need to be considered

 Phase II: Blue Print Phase

 In the Blueprinting Phase,it helps extract valuable information about the client business process that is important for implementation, SAP has described a business blueprint phase.
 These blueprints are in the form of questionnaires designed to test for data that uncovers how the client is doing business.
 As such, they also help to record the implementation of the.
 Client future business processes and business specifications are basically outlined in each business blueprint document.
 The below list of activity mainly involved in this phase.